Quick Answer

 Screw Identifier App (iOS and Android): Uses AI image recognition.
 Point your phone camera at any screw, bolt, or nut and it identifies the type, size, thread pitch, head type, material, and finish.
 Handy when you find mystery fixings on site and need to match them.

 Fixings are not glamorous.
 Nobody brags about their wall plug collection.
 But wrong fixing selection is responsible for more callbacks, more cracked render, more fallen shelves, and more angry customers than almost any other trade mistake.
-The good news: it is completely avoidable.
-Learn the material, pick the right fixing, use the right drill bit, and clean the hole.
-That is it.
+After years in the trades and now working with trades businesses through TrainAR, I can tell you the fix is simple: learn the material, pick the right fixing, use the right drill bit, and clean the hole.
 Four steps between you and zero fixing-related callbacks.
+Start with the wall plug chart above and the PPE guide for the rest of your site essentials.

 Most versatile fixing: Fischer DuoPower.
 Works adequately in brick, plasterboard, aerated concrete, and timber.
 Not the best in any single material, but the best all-rounder for mixed van stock.